 So, how does a CEO make sure that their organization has a flexible and scalable technology foundation?
 By creating and fine-tuning a CEO’s Technology Strategy Framework.

 What is a CEO’s Technology Strategy Framework?

-A solid Technology Strategy Framework should include seven elements: security, infrastructure, core business applications, departmental applications, productivity, brand experience, and data.
+A solid Technology Strategy Framework should include seven elements: security, infrastructure, departmental applications, brand experience, productivity, core business application, and insights and automation.
 For a clear visualization of the Framework and how the seven elements are stacked with each other, we draw an analogy between the Framework and a house (see the image below).

 Every house needs a solid foundation before the main floor is built.
 The underpinning of any modern framework for technology needs to have security at the forefront.
 There is a plenty of evidence of the negative ramifications and negative impact of ignoring or not prioritizing security.
 Incidents are consistently featured on the news and we at ProServeIT help many organizations who experience some form of compromise on a regular basis.

 What it means to have security as the foundation of your Technology Strategy Framework is, as you’re making technology investment decisions (and as we’re making technology investment recommendations to a CEO and their C-suite), you want to make sure that the new technologies are secured by design and that they’re not going to introduce any additional risks to your business.

 🌐 Infrastructure: The Core Rooms of Your IT House